bondy-io/bondy_docs/docs/reference/configuration/basics.md

 <ZoomImg src="/assets/configuration_scopes.png"/>

 ::: tip Documentation Scope
-This refence documentation covers only the **Bondy node runtime configuration** using environment variables and the `bondy.conf` file.
+This reference documentation covers only the **Bondy node runtime configuration** using environment variables and the `bondy.conf` file.
 :::

 To learn more about **Multi-tenancy security configuration** check the [WAMP](/reference/wamp_api/index) and [HTTP](/reference/http_api/index) references.